davidhay25/actnow/input/pagecontent/index.md

 As such it describes an actual system, rather than a definition of how interoperability works in a particular domain.

-The intention is that it will inform the choice of architectural components needed for a production grade deployment.
+The intention is that it will inform the choice of architectural components needed for a production grade deployment, as well as the requirements for vendors supplying data to the system.

 There are a number of sections to the Guide, represented as tabs at the top of the guide.